The Emotion Hygiene Alliance's Framework is based upon the following areas of science and philosophy.

 ACEs, Toxic Stress Science

-We have learned from ACEs Science how profoundly and pervasively these childhood experiences shape our brain, health, behavior, relationships, performance, and life trajectory.
+The ACE Study and toxic stress research demonstrate how profoundly and pervasively childhood experiences shape our brain, health, behavior, relationships, performance, and life trajectory.
 Because of the ACE study and hundreds of subsequent studies from around the world, we are starting to understand the immense lifelong impact that toxic stress has on health and well-being.

 “Childhood trauma increases the risk for seven out of ten of the leading causes of death in the United States.
 In high doses, it affects brain development, the immune system, hormonal systems, and even the way our DNA is read and transcribed.
 Folks who are exposed in very high doses have triple the lifetime risk of heart disease and lung cancer and a 20-year difference in life expectancy.”